 I also decided to have a real, functional placket.
 The original pattern is technically a buttonless, popover shirt.
 The instructions have you sew both plackets to each other, so the shirt closes and then you have the option to add a button to the top, for the sake of modesty.
 But even that is just decorative… I know!
 It’s what dreams are made of. 🙌 However, I had the most perfect buttons for it, and I wanted to use them.
 So, I did the unthinkable and voluntarily added buttonholes where they weren’t needed.
 What can I say?
 I like to live on the edge.

 Speaking of buttons, have you seen the new buttons you can get from Sew Me Sunshine?
-I really love these mustard ones and they would be perfect for a shirt.
-There are so many other colours, too.

 I love the finished shirt and I am by no means done with this pattern yet.
 I can’t wait to wear it once the weather warms up a bit.
 And now I’m off to plan my next one in a gauzy fabric and mustard buttons…